Cherry shrimp make excellent pets and are much easier to care for than people realize.

 Plants for a Cherry Shrimp Tank

-And, cherry shrimp love eating algae.
+The other great thing about cherry shrimp is that they love eating algae.

 The best aquarium plants for cherry shrimp are, in my experience, fall into two categories: